-These instructions are intended primarily to assist qualified individuals experienced in the proper installation of this appliance.
+These instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
 Some local codes require licensed installation/service personnel for this type of equipment.
-Read all instructions carefully before starting the installation.
+Please read all instructions carefully before starting the installation.
+Return these instructions to the customer's package for future reference.